By Devansh Taneja

 © HarGharPuja

-The reconstruction of Somnath Temple in 1951, under the leadership of Sardar Vallabhbhai Patel, is seen as a symbol of India’s post-independence unity and resilience.
-The temple’s revival is a testament to the country’s enduring cultural and spiritual heritage.
+The restoration of Somnath Temple in 1951, spearheaded by Sardar Vallabhbhai Patel, is regarded as an emblem of India's unity and resilience following independence.
+The temple's revival serves as a testament to the nation's lasting cultural and spiritual legacy.